adriengoleb/Unsupervised-Domain-Adaptation/README.md

 Recent methods have drastically reduced the gap between adapted and supervised models, and in particular Transformers have proved to be excellent candidates for adaptation.

-The internship report in this repository summarises all the work carried out.
+The internship oral presentation in this repository summarises all the work carried out.
+Don't hesitate to contact me if you want more informations.